 Marketplace fee revenue includes seller fees paid by merchants from our 3P marketplace business, Kaspi Travel, advertising and delivery transactions originated during both online and in store shopping.
-It also includes revenue from Kolesa Group, largest car and real estate classifieds platform in Kazakhstan, Autoelon.uz- car marketplace and member of the Kolesa Group in Uzbekistan and Digital Classifieds LLC mobile classified app in Azerbaijan.
+It also includes revenue from Kolesa group, largest car and real estate classifieds platform in Kazakhstan, Autoelon.uz- car marketplace and member of the Kolesa group in Uzbekistan and Digital Classifieds LLC mobile classified app in Azerbaijan.

-• 3P Marketplace business fee revenue is generated through merchants, our customer in this case, selling their products and services directly to retail consumers through Kaspi.kz SuperApp pursuant to contracts with the Company.
+3P Marketplace business fee revenue is generated through merchants, our customer in this case, selling their products and services directly to retail consumers through Kaspi.kz SuperApp pursuant to contracts with the Company.
 The facilitation of transfer of products and services through the Kaspi.kz Super App from the merchant to the retail consumer is considered a performance obligation of the Company and the transaction price is generally determined as a percentage of the value of goods or services being sold by the merchant to the retail consumer.
 The incentives in form of bonus (rewards) are accounted as variable consideration payable and decrease the transaction price.
 Allocation of the transaction price is based on the relative standalone selling price of the transaction service underlying each performance obligation.
+The Company recognizes revenue from the merchant when the retail customer obtains control over the merchant's products or services.
+The Company is an agent in the transaction between a merchant and a retail consumer, as the Company does not obtain control over the specified good or service before it is transferred to the retail consumer, does not have discretion in establishing the prices for the specified good or service and is not primarily responsible for fulfilling the obligation to provide the specified good or service.
+Revenue is recognized on a net basis at point in time when the retail customer obtains control over the merchant's products or services.